zacsketches/wrt/README.md

 	* a.
 From [this page](http://wiki.openwrt.org/toh/linksys/wrt54g) on the OpenWrt website, it looks like a stable version to use with this hardware is 8.09.2.
 So browse to the [downloads page](http://downloads.openwrt.org/kamikaze/8.09.2/brcm-2.4/) and click on it, or get is directly from your Mac host like this, `wget http://downloads.openwrt.org/kamikaze/8.09.2/brcm-2.4/openwrt-wrt54g-squashfs.bin`.
 	* b.
 Also download the `md5sums` file.
 Then follow the the instructions on page 56 to verify the integrity of the downloaded file.
 Simpler still use the `check_md5.sh` script in this repository to run the check.
 	* c.
 Once the upgrade firmware is verified follow the upgrade instructions on page 57 at the Linksys *Administration* tab of the web interface.
+4. **Change the root password** - As described on page 72 you can change the root password via the web interface or the command line.
+Of course, I prefer the command line.
+From the Mac host `telnet 192.168.1.1`.
+Then run the `passwd` command.
+After updating the password `exit` out of the telnet session, and attempt to telnet back in.
+It **SHOULD** deny this connection.
+So ssh is the only remote login available now.
+5. **Set up PKI based ssh** - Password based login is weak protection even with SSH because it is vulnerable to brute force attack.
+Set up PKI protection for the ssh root login as described on page 127, which I followed with the following modifications to get it working.
+	* a.
+In order to use `scp` to move my public key over to the router I had to use use this command `scp ~/.ssh/id_dsa.pub root@192.168.1.1:/tmp/` because I have not set up the hosts file yet to call it by name.
+	* b.
+Similarly, once the keys were in place I had to ssh like this `ssh root@192.168.1.1` for the same reason that my hosts file on the Mac is not set up.
 4. **Reverting back to original firmware** -

 ##Brick on Day 1